apache/apisix/docs/en/latest/plugins/uri-blocker.md

 ## Disable Plugin

-To disable the `cors` Plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
+To disable the `uri-blocker` Plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
 APISIX will automatically reload and you do not have to restart for this to take effect.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '